Create AI-Generated On-Demand Webinars and Podcasts | HeyGen

 Yes!
 HeyGen makes it easy to create short, engaging promotional videos to drive webinar registrations or podcast listens.
 You can extract key moments, add branded visuals, and create teaser clips for social media, email campaigns, and landing pages, all powered by AI.

 No. HeyGen is designed for marketers, not video editors.
-Its intuitive drag-and-drop tools let you create high-quality webinar and podcast content without technical skills or expensive software.
+Its intuitive drag-and-drop tools let you create high-quality webinar and podcast content without technical skills or costly software.

 Yes!
-HeyGen allows you to customise your video with brand colours, fonts, logos, and overlays, ensuring your content stays visually consistent across all platforms.
+HeyGen allows you to customize your video with brand colours, fonts, logos, and overlays, ensuring your content stays visually consistent across all platforms.

 With HeyGen, you can easily break down long-form content into short, shareable clips.
 Highlight key takeaways, add subtitles, and format videos for different channels—such as LinkedIn, Instagram, and email marketing campaigns.

 Yes!
-HeyGen offers AI-powered video translation, voice cloning, and lip-sync, allowing you to quickly localise webinars and podcasts in multiple languages—without additional production costs.
+HeyGen offers AI-powered video translation, voice cloning, and lip-sync, allowing you to quickly localize webinars and podcasts in multiple languages—without additional production costs.

-HeyGen is used by B2B marketers, content creators, sales teams, and educators to produce and scale webinars, video podcasts, and promotional content efficiently—often using our AI podcast creation features.

 You can export your videos in various formats and share them across platforms like LinkedIn, YouTube, email campaigns, company websites, and internal communications tools.
 Customers also use Zapier to automate the upload process.